explorai/ML-Prerequisites-Quiz/index.md

 2. **MySQL**
 3. **R**

-\*Knowledge of statistics (descriptive statistics, regression, sampling distributions, hypothesis testing, interval estimation etc.), calculus (derivatives), linear algebra (vectors & matrix transformation) and probability (conditional probability/Bayes theorem) is highly recommended.
+\*Knowledge of statistics (descriptive statistics, regression, sampling distributions, hypothesis testing, interval estimation etc.), calculus (derivatives), linear algebra (vectors & matrix transformation) and probability (conditional probability/Bayes theorem) is **recommended but not necessary**.

-_Total of 30 questions, answers available here:_  [Answer Key](https://github.com/explorai/ML-Prerequisites-Quiz/blob/gh-pages/answerKeys.md).   _You are responsible to assess your level of knowledge (Recommended: 70% or better)_
+_Total of 30 questions, answers available here:_  [Answer Key](https://github.com/explorai/ML-Prerequisites-Quiz/blob/gh-pages/answerKeys.md).   _You are responsible to assess your level of knowledge and share the results with your coach, it will help us help you.
+This quiz is hard, score over 75% is an A grade_

 ***